mity/acutest/README.md

 $ ./test_example 1       # Runs 'foo-1' and 'bar-1' (word match)
 ```

-You may used `--list` or `-l` to just list all unit tests implemented by the
+You may use `--list` or `-l` to just list all unit tests implemented by the
 given test suite:

 ```sh